amd/aocl-compression/docs/INSTALLATION.md

-INSTALLATION
+Installation
 ------------

-1. Download the latest stable release from the Github repository: https://github.amd.com/AOCL/aocl-compression
+1. Download the latest stable release from the Github repository:<br>
+https://github.amd.com/AOCL/aocl-compression
-2. Install cmake on the machine where the sources are to be compiled.
+2. Install CMake on the machine where the sources are to be compiled.
-3. Make available any one of the compilers GCC or Clang on the machine.
+3. Make any one of the compilers GCC or Clang available on the machine.
-4. Then, use the cmake based build system to compile and generate AOCL Compression library and testsuite binary as explained below for Linux and Windows platforms.
+4. Then, use the cmake based build system to compile and generate AOCL-Compression <br>

-BUILDING ON LINUX
+library and testsuite binary as explained below for Linux® and Windows® platforms.

+Building on Linux
 -----------------

-1. To create a build directory and configure the build system in it, run the below command:
+1. To create a build directory and configure the build system in it, run the following:
    ```
     cmake -B <build directory> <CMakeList.txt filepath>
    ```